nicomz/stock-alerts/README.md

   * fastPeriod parameter is optional, default value is 12
   * slowPeriod parameter is optional, default value is 26
 * GET /stock-alerts/formulas/macdsignalline?fastPeriod=12&slowPeriod=26&signalPeriod=9&symbol=GOOGL
   * fastPeriod parameter is optional, default value is 12
   * slowPeriod parameter is optional, default value is 26
   * signalPeriod parameter is optional, default value is 9
+* GET /stock-alerts/formulas/macdhistogram?fastPeriod=12&slowPeriod=26&signalPeriod=9&symbol=GOOGL
+  * fastPeriod parameter is optional, default value is 12
+  * slowPeriod parameter is optional, default value is 26
+  * signalPeriod parameter is optional, default value is 9